 A deep-fried ball or patty made from chickpeas, fava beans, or both, falafel is a traditionally Middle Eastern dish that packs quite a bit of flavor in its compact form.
 Many choose to enjoy this vegetarian option in a sandwich form, accompanying lettuce, tomato, and, in some cases, pomegranate.

-Due to our positioning on the Arabian Gulf, seafood has been an important staple of the Emirati diet for generations.
+Our proximity to the Arabian waters has made seafood an important staple of the Emirati diet for generations.
 If you go to any fish market, you can shop for locally caught fish fresh out of the ocean for a healthy, delicious and hearty meal.

 5. Traditional Arabic Tea

 Coffee and tea are a strong part of Emirati hospitality.
 The UAE is one of the most hospitable nations in the world, as evidenced by the huge amounts of expats that flock to make the country their second home.
 It is a traditional part of Arab etiquette to welcome guests with a warm cup of Arabic tea or coffee.
 Due to the high demand and overall enjoyment this brew has, it is often served in restaurants as well.